Hyperspace (album)

 Hyperspace received generally positive reviews from critics, though some commented that the album is occasionally superficial and lacked the complexity of Beck's previous projects.
-Hyperspace received two nominations at the 2020 Grammy Awards for Best Alternative Music Album and Best Engineered Album, Non-Classical.
+Hyperspace received two nominations at the 2021 Grammy Awards for Best Alternative Music Album and Best Engineered Album, Non-Classical.
 Beck won the latter.

 Background

-Beck broke into the mainstream in the early 1990s with an experimental and indie sound on his single "Loser".
-The accompanying album Mellow Gold is still described as "a quintessential piece of alternate rock".
-His 1996 album Odelay established Beck in the industry, winning a Grammy and reaching 16 in the US billboard charts.
-Stylistically, Beck has been known for blending a wide range of genres.
-Critics say Hyperspace in collaboration with Pharrell Williams is no different, incorporating minimalist electronic and pop elements, taking his sound to a "gently psychedelic landscape".

 After concluding the tour for Colors in September 2018, Beck "wanted to seize the moment" to collaborate with Pharrell Williams, something he had wanted to do since 2012.
 Only once they were in the studio did the idea of a full-length album occur, Beck revealing that their collaboration was initially "going to be a single or an EP, but I think we were both surprised when there was a body of work here".

 In February 2019, during the recording on Hyperspace, Beck filed for divorce from Marissa Ribisi, his wife of 15 years, an experience he described as "heartbreaking".
 Critics expected to see this reflected in the album, though many noted upon release that Hyperspace lacked the somber tone of Sea Change, another album Beck released after a breakup.
 This detachment of Beck's personal experiences from his music was intentional, with Beck stating he believes detachment leads to better music.
 Pitchfork writer Sam Sodomsky agreed with this sentiment, writing "It's been a long time since he successfully integrated his personality and his music".